the-pudding/svelte-starter/README.md

 ### Preset Stores

-- prefersReducedMotion
-  This returns a boolean if the user has this CSS media query enabled or not.
+- `prefersReducedMotion`: this returns a boolean if the user has this CSS media query enabled or not.
 Usage:

 ```svelte
 import { prefersReducedMotion } from "../stores/global.js";